AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/enable-live-hub.md

 ---
-title: Enable Live Hub in Adobe Learning Manager
+title: Enable Live Hub (Beta) in Adobe Learning Manager
 description: Learn how Administrators enable Live Hub for an account, set it as the default virtual classroom provider, and turn on AI-powered Live Hub assistants.
 ---

-# Enable Live Hub in Adobe Learning Manager
+# Enable Live Hub (Beta) in Adobe Learning Manager

 Administrators can enable Live Hub for an Adobe Learning Manager account and configure AI-powered assistants to support Instructors during live sessions.
 After Live Hub is enabled, Authors can use Live Hub virtual training tools to create and manage Virtual Classroom modules for courses.